 - Diagnose all people with HIV as early as possible.

 - Treat people with HIV rapidly and effectively to reach sustained viral suppression.

 - Prevent new HIV transmissions by using proven interventions, including pre-exposure prophylaxis (PrEP) and syringe services programs (SSPs).

 - Respond quickly to potential HIV outbreaks to get needed prevention and treatment services to people who need them.

-The first phase of the plan will focus efforts and resources in 48 counties, plus San Juan, PR and Washington, DC, where more than half of all new HIV diagnoses occurred in 2016 and 2017, along with seven states (Alabama, Arkansas, Kentucky, Mississippi, Missouri, Oklahoma, and South Carolina) with a substantial rural HIV burden.
+The first phase of the plan will focus efforts and resources in 48 counties, plus San Juan, PR and Washington, DC, where more than half of all new HIV diagnoses occurred in 2016 and 2017 (when the plan was formed), along with seven states (Alabama, Arkansas, Kentucky, Mississippi, Missouri, Oklahoma, and South Carolina) with a substantial rural HIV burden.